Vishnu8299/SIH-1626-HDIMS/README.md

 # Hospital Department Information Management System (HDIMS)

-This project is a **Hospital Department Information Management System** built using **Flutter** for the frontend and integrates with Firebase for backend services.
-It includes features such as hospital department management, profile management, and secure user authentication.
+This project is a Hospital Department Information Management System (HDIMS), built using Flutter for the frontend, and integrated with Firebase for backend services.
+The system is designed to streamline the management of hospital departments, staff profiles, and patient interactions, ensuring seamless communication and efficient operations.
 ## Table of Contents

 - [Features](#features)